The Massacre

 Sue: But I need to discuss my River Song theory with you.

-Sue: OK, so what’s this one called?
+Sue: Okay, so what’s this one called?

 Me: I can’t tell you.
-Even the fans can’t agree on an umbrella title for this story; the title we used to use is technically incorrect, and while the truncated version sounds better, it’s still a massive spoiler.
-It’s probably best that you don’t know.
-Let’s call it War of God and we’ll see if it catches on.
+Even the fans can’t agree on an umbrella title for this story.
+The title we used to use is technically incorrect, and while the truncated version is definitely better, it’s still a massive spoiler.
+It’s probably best you don’t know.
+Let’s call it ‘War of God’ and we’ll see if it catches on.

 Sue: Damn.
 I was looking forward to a foot-rub.

-The Doctor and Steven have arrived in 16th century France.
+The Doctor and Steven have arrived in 16th-century France.

-Sue: Is this an historical?
+Sue: Is this a historical?

 Me: Yes.

-Sue: A proper historical without any time travelling aliens?
+Sue: A proper historical, without any time-travelling aliens?

 Me: Yes.
 Yes, it is.